We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- No time commitment: You can decide how long you want to use the platform, and you can cancel anytime.
+- No time commitment: You can decide how long you want to use the platform, and you can cancel at any time.

 - Access to well-qualified and experienced therapists: BetterHelp therapists are board certified and have a minimum of 3 years and 1,000 hours of experience.
 Each therapist also goes through a vetting process before they’re admitted into BetterHelp’s network.

-- Affordable: BetterHelp offers financial assistance to those who qualify for it.
+- Affordable: BetterHelp offers financial assistance to those who qualify.

 - Not covered by insurance: Insurance doesn’t cover BetterHelp’s online therapy services.
-This includes private insurers, Medicare, and Medicaid.
+This includes private insurers like Medicare and Medicaid.

 - Limited scope: BetterHelp therapists can provide talk therapy, but they can’t diagnose a mental health condition, prescribe medications, or fulfill a court order.
 Therapists who do have the appropriate licenses, however, can diagnose conditions.

 - Only for adults: BetterHelp doesn’t provide therapy for kids or teens.
-Instead, the website transfers you to its sister website, teencounseling.com.
+Instead, the website transfers you to its sister site, Teen Counseling.